 After finishing high school in 1946, Fred wished to enter the Charter Accountant Programme, but was informed that the C.A. firm was not accepting students of Japanese descent.
 Instead, Fred took first year commerce at United College (University of Winnipeg).
 Fred dropped out in 1947 before completing his degree in order to provide for his family.
 Fred worked for Ariza Construction Co. for four years while attending evening classes at St. Johns, Kelvin, and Daniel Mcintyre high schools.
 After two years of architectural drafting, Fred found work with Smith Carter Architects, working there from 1952-1991.
 He was respected as a draftsperson and project manager.
 He married Alena Takatsu in 1954.

-He was involved with the Manitoba Japanese Canadian Cultural Association and Manitoba Japanese Cultural Community Centre.
+Fred was involved with the Manitoba Japanese Canadian Cultural Association and Manitoba Japanese Cultural Community Centre as president in 1953, and as a board member for eighteen years.
 Fred was also the brother in law of Henry Takatsu, a draftsperson for the Winnipeg firm Pratt Lindgren Snider Tomcej and Associates, and uncle of interior designer and artist Ryan Takatsu.